 Figure 2: Example of a two-speed propulsion system installed on a hopper dredger.

 While improvement measures can promise high efficiencies, do they actually deliver on their promise?
 Commonly, vessels have complex drive systems and varying operational profiles, which makes it difficult to estimate fuel savings in various conditions.

-In order to obtain an accurate estimate of the fuel saving of a vessel, IHC developed the Fuel Tool.
+In order to obtain an accurate estimate of the fuel saving of a vessel, Royal IHC developed the Fuel Tool.
 Using this, different drive systems and efficiency improvement measures can be compared in the design stage, for a certain operational profile to be defined.